CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-4.md

 1. On the Azure Home page, select **Resource groups** and then select **Appmod**.

-1. In the list of resources that displays, record the name for the **Search Service instance** that you created.
+1. In the list of resources that displays, copy and paste the name for the **Search Service instance** that you created in a notepad.
 You’ll need the name in an upcoming task.

     ![](../media/h128.png)